 Since the SBA does not make loans directly, borrowers must approach a commercial lender to receive a loan.
 If a particular loan application from a business owner is weak, and the lender chooses not to make the loan internally, it may request a guarantee from the SBA in order to make the loan.
 The whole loan will not be guaranteed; the exact percentage guaranteed by the SBA depends on the type of loan and other criteria.
 The guarantee means that the lender will be repaid in the event that a borrower defaults on the loan, up to the amount of the guarantee.
 Most American banks participate in the 7(a) loan program as lenders, though none are required to.
 Additionally, some non-bank lenders also participate in the program.

-The Small Business Administration publishes a list of the.
-There’s also that are approved to offer various types of SBA loans.
+The Small Business Administration publishes a list of the most active SBA 7a lenders.
+There’s also a list of other banks that are approved to offer various types of SBA loans.

 SBA 7a Loan Requirements

 In order to receive a 7(a) loan, a borrower must meet the eligibility requirements set by the SBA.
 Nearly all business are eligible for these loans.
 In order to receive a 7(a) loan, a business must:

 - Do business or plan to do business in the U.S. or its territories